lubosz/liblub/README.md

 Headers
 -------

-The CMake script will download following headers from the [OpenGL Registry](http://www.opengl.org/registry/), if you dont have them in `/usr/include/GL3`
+The CMake script will download following headers from the [OpenGL Registry](http://www.opengl.org/registry/), if you dont have them in `/usr/include/GL3`, and put them into the local liblub include directory.

 * gl3.h
 * glext.h